rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 		devicePort: 8080
 		...

-NOTE: Be sure that the Bluetooth or Wi-Fi radio is turned on in the device.
+NOTE: When attepting to connect via Bluetooth or Wi-Fi, be sure the apprporiate radio is turned on in the device.
 If using Bluetooth, the printer also should be in discover mode.

-The searchPrinters `callback function` will be executed for each printer found.
+The `searchPrinters` callback function will be executed for each printer found.
 The callback will include a `printerID` property, which will be used to establish a connection with the printer.
 When the search is complete, it will issue one more callback with a success status, but will not contain a printerID.
 You would use this as an indication that the search process is complete and it is safe to connect to the printer.

 NOTE: This ID is a unique ID that the RhoMobile framework keeps track of.
 It is not an ID that the printer manufacturer may be using.

+###USB Discovery
+`UNDER CONSTRUCTION`

 ## Connecting to the Printer
 Now that we found the printers using the `searchPrinters` method, we should have a `printerID` in our `printers array variable`.
 We create an instance of Printer class by calling the [getPrinterByID method](../api//printingzebra#mgetPrinterByIDSTATIC) and pass in a string that is the printerID that was returned in the `searchPrinters` call